laestrada/laestrada.github.io/_recipes/coconut-gochujang-lentils.md

 4. Drizzle in soy sauce and stir to combine.

-5. Serve with rice, lime juice, cashews, cilantro and scallion tops.
-Enjoy!
+5. Serve with rice, lime juice, cashews, cilantro, and scallion tops.

 ## Notes
 Sriracha can replace gochujang, and crushed red pepper can replace gochugaru.